Chris Coons: Early political career

 Coons first became involved in politics working on behalf of Republican politicians.
 As a 17-year-old, in 1980, he independently campaigned for Ronald Reagan's presidential run.
 He also worked on Bill Roth's U.S. Senate campaign in 1982.
 During college, he switched from being a Republican to a Democrat and in 1988, Coons became the issues director for the U.S. Senate campaign of Democratic Delaware Lt.
 Gov. Shien Biau Woo.
 He was a delegate from Wilmington to the 1996 Democratic National Convention in Chicago.
+He also interned in the Senate office of Joe Biden, whose seat he would later hold in the Senate.

-His first elected office was president of the New Castle County Council, elected in 2000 and serving four years before being elected county executive in 2004.
-He was the endorsed candidate of the New Castle County Democratic Party in 2008, and was re-nominated by the party on September 9, 2008.
-Coons was re-elected on November 4, 2008, unopposed in the general election.
+Coons was first elected to office in 2000, as president of the New Castle County Council.
+He served four years before being elected county executive in 2004.
+He was the New Castle County Democratic Party's endorsed candidate in 2008 and re-nominated by the party on September 9, 2008.
+Coons was reelected on November 4, 2008, unopposed in the general election.
 In his six years in office as county executive, Coons balanced the budget with a surplus in fiscal year 2010 by cutting spending and raising taxes.
 As New Castle county executive, Coons raised taxes despite having campaigned on a promise not to increase them.
 New Castle County maintained a AAA bond rating throughout his tenure.